310mc/https-310mc.github.io-tl/source/_posts/scout/manga_club.md

 {% endbubble %}

 {% bubble Midori %}
-Whaa…?
+Ehh…?
 This is starting to be a pain…
 {% endbubble %}

 {% bubble Tori %}